flashbots/suave-specs/specs/rigil/bridge.md

 # Bridge

-# Standard Bridge

-This bridge is capable of transferring assets from a single domain to SUAVE chains via offchain trusted minter and is not a design intended for production.
+Suave uses a bridge with the Goerli Ethereum network to transfer assets for gas and MEV applications on Suave.

+The current bridge implementation is meant to enable rapid prototyping.
+It is not meant for production / mainnet usage.

 ## Components

+The bridge code consists of two components:
+1. on-chain `GasBridge` contract
+2. off-chain `relayerClient`

-The standard bridge consists of two components, an onchain `GasBridge` contract and an offchain `relayerClient`.
-An implementation of a `GasBridge` smart contract and the trusted `relayerClient` backend can be found [here](https://github.com/flashbots/suave-bridge/blob/master/contracts/GasBridge.sol) and [here](https://github.com/flashbots/suave-bridge/blob/master/internal/bridge.go) respectively. .
+An implementation of a `GasBridge` smart contract and the trusted `relayerClient` backend can be found [here](https://github.com/flashbots/suave-bridge/blob/master/contracts/GasBridge.sol) and [here](https://github.com/flashbots/suave-bridge/blob/master/internal/bridge.go) respectively.

 The `GasBridge` solidity is responsible for emitting events that the `relayerClient` uses as a signal to mint on the SUAVE chain.
 The `relayerClient` backend initializes and manages a bridge between two Ethereum chains (rootchain and sidechain) for monitoring and relaying events.
 The  `relayerClient`code includes functions for tracking events, handling transactions, and managing event states.

 ```solidity
 interface GasBridge {
     event GasEvent(address indexed sender, uint256 indexed id, uint256 amount);

     function transfer() external payable
 }
 ```